Are you a writer with a Chromebook?

 And it’s all free.
 All your work is saved in your Drive account, and it doesn’t even take up additional space of your storage capacity.
 You can also download the files as .doc, .docx, and any other popular filetype.

 Again, I don’t want to get into too much detail.
-I’ve already written a detailed review about Google Docs.
+I’ve already written a detailed review of Google Docs.

 Let’s move on.